runspired/warp-drive/README.md

-# Ember-orm
+# Warp Drive [WIP]

-This is a **VERY WIP** experimental alternative to ember-data with better support for sparse, immutable, and lightweight records.

-This project is going to attempt to closely parallel many of ember-data's official public APIs so that conversion between them is possible.
-It will likely never be seamless.
+A lightweight, blazing fast, extensible, and powerful Request Layer and Data Store

+## First Principles

+This data store is being constructed along the following "first principles"

+- It must have a small footprint.
+- It must be blazing fast, even on Android.
+- It must be able to work in any environment (Browser, ServiceWorker, WebWorker, Node).
+- It should encourage explicitly defined behaviors and interactions.
+- Data should be immutable unless clear change or alteration signals are given.
+- You shouldn't have a separate ORM and request layer for your Mock.
+- It must handle sparse data like a champ.

 The internals of this project are pure JS, mostly ES6 classes, not Ember Objects.
 This is done so that this ORM can run client or server side, with or without Ember.
 This will make it easy to have a mock API running via the http-mock setup or via pretender / web-worker / service-worker.

-The exposed `Ember` primitives are thin service wrappers around this core.
+The exposed `Ember` primitives are thin service wrappers around a "pure JS" core, and will be separated into their own addon consuming Warp-Drive when this is ready to ship.

 ## Models